Greeting from Director

 Frontiers in Multidisciplinary Research for Advanced Materials

 Our institute, Institute of Multidisciplinary Research for Advanced Materials, IMRAM, is called TAGEN-KEN in Japanese.
-It takes 14 years from its foundation, April 2001.
-Nowadays, it will be widely known, since the research in our institute has been carried out over "Multidisciplinary" fields of science and engineering for materials.
-Our basis unfailingly is in the successor of three prestigious research institutes of Tohoku university: SENKEN (Research Institute of Mineral Dressing and Metallurgy)-SOZAIKEN (Institute for Advanced Materials Processing), KAKEN (Research Institute for Scientific Measurements) and HISUIKEN (Chemical Research Institute of Non‐ Aqueous Solution-) -HANNOUKEN (Institute for Chemical Reaction Science).
+21 years have passed from its foundation, April 2001.
+Nowadays, the word TAGEN is widely known, since the research in our institute has been carried out over "Multidisciplinary" fields of science and engineering for wide variety of materials.
+Our basis is, unfailingly, in the successor of three prestigious research institutes of Tohoku university: SENKEN (Research Institute of Mineral Dressing and Metallurgy)-SOZAIKEN (Institute for Advanced Materials Processing), KAKEN (Research Institute for Scientific Measurements) and HISUIKEN (Chemical Research Institute of Non‐Aqueous Solution-) -HANNOUKEN (Institute for Chemical Reaction Science).
 SENKEN was established in 1941, KAKEN was in 1943 and HISUIKEN was in 1944.
-So, 70 years have passed since the foundation of the former three institutes.
-Their research spirit will be passed down to us so that the knowledge and experience integrated from prestigious institutes allow us to establish so many collaborations between members of our institute so that a plenty of noticeable research results have been achieved.
-The projects are exemplified by High Efficiency Rare Elements Extraction Technology, Transmission Electron Microscopy, and Supercritical Nanofluid Technology.

-Four years have passed since the Great East Japan Earthquake on March 11, 2011.
-We contribute our efforts to attain the reconstruction through material science and technology as well as to produce researchers and engineers useful to the nation.
-We will proceed further advance in the field of Multidisciplinary Research for Advanced Materials.
+11 years have passed since the Great East Japan Earthquake on March 11, 2011.
+We will contribute our efforts to the reconstruction through material science and technology, as well as to educate researchers and engineers contribute to the nation.
+We will proceed further in the field of Multidisciplinary Research for Advanced Materials.